Book: J

 D. Termination of Seclusion

-a.
-The time a student is in seclusion must be monitored and recorded.
+a) The time a student is in seclusion must be monitored and recorded.

-b.
-If seclusion continues for more than ten (10) minutes, an administrator/designee shall determine whether continued seclusion is warranted, and shall continue to monitor the status of the seclusion every ten (10) minutes until the seclusion is terminated.
+b) If seclusion continues for more than ten (10) minutes, an administrator/designee shall determine whether continued seclusion is warranted, and shall continue to monitor the status of the seclusion every ten (10) minutes until the seclusion is terminated.

-then staff may request additional assistance from other school staff, parents, medical providers, or other appropriate persons or organizations.
+c) If attempts to release a student from seclusion have been unsuccessful and the student continues to present behaviors that create an imminent risk of serious physical injury to the student or others, then staff may request additional assistance from other school staff, parents, medical providers, or other appropriate persons or organizations.

-4. Notification and Reports of Physical Restraint and Seclusion Incidents
+3. Notification and Reports of Physical Restraint and Seclusion Incidents

 A. Notice Requirements